vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-2-Demeter.md

     * The 'Selection' and 'Actions' menus now close when the 'Create' app or entity list is closed.
     * 'Move Selected Entities to Avatar' is now recorded in the undo history.
     * Fix entity list interpreting the last selected entity as the first selection in the selection stack.
+* Application: 'Local Entity' and self-owned 'Avatar Entity' scripts now run on their own separate script engines to improve performance and security. (#871)

 #### Miscellaneous

 * Application: Transition listener registration from member string names to member string pointers. (#613)
+* Build: GHA now generates builds for Android and Quest platforms. (#615)
-* Build: GHA now builds and uploads installers for every merge to the master branch. (#719)
+* Build: GHA now builds and uploads installers for every merge to the master branch. (#719, #881)
 * Application: Qt 5.15 fixes: Initialize flags with default constructor. (#791)
 * Application: Add color, ms timestamps, PID, and thread ID as possible logging settings. (#804)
 * UI: Hide 'Secure Transactions' section in Settings > Security. (#842)
 * Application: Clean and revamp 'Script Plugin Infrastructure' example plugin. (#847)
 * Build: Fix GHA building. (#872)
+* Graphics: Acquiring the free VRAM value on AMD video cards for 'Auto' maximum texture memory mode now works correctly, preventing a crash. (#887)

 ## Domain Server